sketchplugins/plugin-directory/README.md

 - [Artboard Presets for Social Media Images](https://github.com/herrhelms/social-artboards-sketch), by herrhelms: This is a Plugin for Sketch App that adds artboard presets for the most common image dimensions of different social media platforms.
 - [Sketch Topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
 - [Launchpad](https://launchpad.animaapp.com), by Anima Team: Export your Sketch design into HTML website.
-- [Auto Layout](https://animaapp.github.io/Auto-Layout/), by Anima Team: Responsive design inside Sketch.
-Design for all screen sizes on one artboard.
 - [Freeman Finchart Sketchplugin](https://github.com/freeman990/freeman-finchart-sketchplugin), by freeman990: Draw financial chart like candle-stick or line chart like a boss.
 - [Sketch Cats](https://github.com/pravdomil/sketch-cats), by pravdomil: Render layers in Sketch as various images of cats
 - [Sketch Show Bounding Boxes](https://github.com/pravdomil/Sketch-Show-Bounding-Boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers